-Prevention of invasive plant problems requires an outreach and education program focused on all segments of the population.
-Managing susceptible sites and taking actions that prevent movement of invasive plant seeds and propagules is complimentary to education.
+Prevention of invasive plant problems requires an outreach and education program focused on all population sectors.
+Managing susceptible sites and taking actions that prevent the movement of invasive plant seeds and propagules is complementary to education.
 Some of the actions IPCPRRD supports and encourages are: